greatislander/c2lc-project-website/src/activities/free-form-drawing.md

 ## Description

 In this activity, learners use the C2LC’s drawing canvas to create a drawing.
 They will have a set of basic tools to change their drawings.
 Learners are able to use touch or their AT to draw on this virtual canvas.
 Then, they can save their drawings as a custom action block and use it anywhere in their program.
-Learners are able to reopen these blocks and change their drawings later on**.**
+Learners are able to reopen these blocks and change their drawings later on.

 ## Steps